 What are the advantages of participating in the Loyola College M.Ed. program while attending The Montessori Institute?

 The Loyola M.Ed. program translates the AMI coursework into graduate level credit.
 Upon completion, graduates receive both the internationally recognized AMI diploma and the Master of Education degree.
 For those unfamiliar with Montessori, the M.Ed. is a more widely recognizable validation of the intensive course of study undertaken by AMI Teachers.
 A Master’s degree can enhance professional prospects by facilitating opportunities to work within public education systems and to work internationally.
 Some Montessori programs also offer economic advantages to employees who have earned the M.Ed.

 What should I know about related costs and financial aid for the Cooperative Programs?

 Federal financial aid is available through the Loyola College financial aid office.
 Students should apply for sufficient funds to cover tuition for the AMI Teacher Training Course and the additional tuition and fees paid directly to their cooperating institution.
 This amount can also include living expenses and travel for the Loyola onsite summer session and expenses and tuition for TMI.

-Can you tell me more about the on-site summer component of the Loyola M.Ed.
+Can you tell me more about the on-site summer component of the Loyola M.Ed. program?